Aviation, railways, and sea transport all reported profits; Tien Len Steel declined again.

 Similarly, HRT recorded an increase of nearly VND59 billion in passenger and baggage transport revenue, contributing nearly two-thirds of the total revenue growth.
 In addition, the company also has many measures to help control costs, especially financial costs.

 Hanoi Railway and Saigon Railway are the two largest members of Vietnam Railways Corporation (VNR).
 HRT manages routes from Hanoi to Ho Chi Minh City, Lao Cai, Dong Dang, Hai Phong and two routes Yen Vien - Quan Trieu, Kep - Cai Lan.
-The company also organizes international freight and passenger transportation through the two border gates Ha Khau and Huu Nghi.
-This enterprise said it owns 600 passenger carriages, 3,300 freight carriages and 5,000 employees.
+The company also organizes international freight and passenger transport through the two border gates Ha Khau and Huu Nghi.
+This enterprise said it owns 600 passenger carriages, 3,300 freight carriages with 5,000 employees.

 Vietnam National Shipping Lines net profit over 342 billion in the first quarter of the year

-Port operations , maritime services and transportation activities continue to contribute significantly to VIMC's revenue. |
+Port operations , maritime services and transportation activities continue to be the main contributors to VIMC's revenue. |

 After deductions, VIMC's net revenue was over VND3,596 billion, up 26% over the same period.
 However, gross profit margin decreased by 2.6 percentage points to 20.2%, mainly due to a 1.8 percentage point decrease in the margin of transportation activities, while port exploitation and maritime services activities only increased slightly by 0.8 percentage points.
 Thereby, Vinalines' gross profit was over VND726 billion, up 12%.